 On the 19th of February 1860 Francesco married Giuditta Maria Sportelli b.
 2 Nov 1839 in Acquaviva delle Fonti, in Bari, daughter of Vincenzo Sportelli and Beatrice Constantina Michele Racano.

 Francesco was a peasant farmer as most of our Grumo ancestors seem to have been.
 He had married Giuditta (at age 26) in 1860.
-Son, Vitobino is born in that year, followed by the 2 daughters and then Vincenzo, their last child in 1868.
+Son Vitobino Luigi was born in that year, followed by the 2 daughters and then Vincenzo, their last child in 1868.
 I repeat this information to set the stage for what is to come.
-Times may have been hard for farmers, I don’t know and or Francesco might have just been bad in him.
-I like to believe that times were so tough that he robbed a stage coach out of desperation for money.
+Times had been hard for farmers, I don’t know if that led father Francesco to break the law or if Francesco might have just been bad.
+I like to believe that the times were so tough that he resorted to crime to support his family.
+In any case he robbed a stage coach out of desperation for money.
 He did not get away with it and by August 30 1873, at the age of 39, Francesco was found guilty of stage coach robbery, with aggravated assault with serious injury and sentenced to 18 years at forced hard labor at Bagno Penal facility of Civitavecchia.

 My family line follows Francesco’s son Vincenzo.
 Vincenzo was just 5 years old when his father was sentenced to prison.
 Many of our descendants here in America follow the line of brother Vitobino Luigi.
 At the time their father was sentenced Vitobino Luigi was 13 years old, quite old enough to have had a total understanding of what had happened.
 I can’t even imagine what Giuditta was going through.
 The question again comes up for me, what was the living arrangements like?
 Was there communal living arrangements of Civitano families working the land?
-Were farm lands and home’s bordering family members?
 Who and how did Giuditta support herself and her family?

 The situation gets worse, while serving 18 years at hard labor, at the age of 45, on the 20th April 1879, 6 years into his sentence, Francesco had taken ill and was transported to the infirmary.
 On the 17th April, 3 days later he died.
 According to the document he was certified dead by Dr Tommaso Alessanari and given last rites by Chaplin Luigi Palagi who I believe was the director of the prison.